YuqiHuai/YuqiHuai/README.md

 - I'm Yuqi Huai
 - I'm a doctoral student at the University of California, Irvine
-- I'm interested in Autonomous Vehicle testing
+- I'm interested in testing Autonomous Driving Software
 - You can reach me at 📫 yhuai@uci.edu

 <!--